15 Appropriate Movies for Spanish Class 2025

 Christmas Movie in Spanish

-Change the audio &/or subtitles to make the movie in Spanish!
+Change the audio &/or subtitles to make the movie in Spanish to practice Spanish skills!

 • Jingle Jangle